-Biles' performances are so death-defying, you might find yourself thinking gravity's merely a suggestion rather than a natural law; she flawlessly twists and turns in the air like a leaf in the wind.
-And yet, her techniques demand stupendous physical strength to pull off.
+Biles' performances are so death-defying, you might find yourself thinking gravity's merely a suggestion rather than a natural law as she twists and turns in the air like a leaf in the wind.
+And yet, her techniques demand stupendous physical strength to pull off, which means if you've ever witnessed her impeccable execution, you likely don't need much convincing that she's the greatest gymnast in the world.